kperusko/cheatsheet/linux.md

 sudo a2dismod
 apache2ctl -M (list all enabled modules for apache)

-sudo htpasswd -c /path/to/some/file/foo bar (creates a new file bar at specified path with password for user bar.
-This file can then be used with AuthBasicProvider file and apache auth mod).
+sudo htpasswd -cs /path/to/some/file/foo bar (creates a new file bar at specified path with password for user bar.
+This file can then be used with AuthBasicProvider file and apache auth mod. -s is encrypting with SHA encryption for password.
+Standard settings will encrypt only first 8 chars).

 !!!!!!!!!!!!!!!!!!!!!!!!!!!
 MySQL